 - Taking on and off can be hard

-The best boxing shoes are those that perform well in your boxing match.
+The finest boxing shoes are those that perform well in your boxing match.
 Speed kills in boxing, and to be fast, you must be lighter weight, and to be light, you must wear the lightest boxing shoes in the game.
 These Adidas shoes are the lightest, weighing only 9.8 ounces.

 Adidas Unisex Combat Speed boxing shoes are created for intense workouts and fighting sports.
 This shoe is a great fit for both men and women.
 In addition, it has a lightweight design and is supportive.

 They include a built-in ankle strap system that is secure and will not slip.
 The rubber outsole features a split pattern that increases traction.
 The split-suede leather outsole overlays provide just the proper amount of traction.